 NOTE: The use of a courtesy runner does not constitute a substitution.
-Where a courtesy runner is used in coed categories, a male must be placed for a male, a female for a male.
+Where a courtesy runner is used in coed categories, a male must be placed for a male, a female for a female, or a female for a male.